 From the sensor readings, we estimate a local occupancy grid map.
 Again, the obstacles are enlarged by the robot's shape.
-A path through the visible obstacle-free area is planned to the next waypoint by A which also uses obstacle-density for path cost.
-The omnidirectional driving capability of our mobile base simplifies the execution of the path significantly.
+A path through the visible obstacle-free area is planned to the next waypoint by A which also uses obstacle-density as a path cost component.
+The omnidirectional driving capability of our mobile base simplifies the execution of the planned path significantly.